 If I prefer, can I bring some of my own gear?

 Yes, of course.
 If you have a tent, a sleeping pad that you love, or other camping gear that you would prefer to bring, you can certainly do so.
 Note that we do not have price breaks should you decide not to use our equipment.

 Do you have group trips?

-Our journeys are designed as self-guided experiences for just your party.
-Find a group of friends, pick your journey and start date and we'll get you organized.
+Starting in 2020, we do!
+Check out our Summer Series webpage for more details on what we have going on this year.
+Our other journeys are designed as self-guided experiences for just you and your party.
+Find a group of friends, pick your journey and start date, and we'll get you organized.

 Are your Itineraries suitable for families?